idolawoye/BAGEP/README.md

 * Snakemake
 * VCFtools
 ## Running TBpipeline
 All fastQ files **(paired end reads)** of same bacterial species should be saved in a **fastq/** folder.
 The pipeline uses [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html) to run the workflow by cleaning and trimming the files, calling variants, generating alignment files from the core and whole genome and constructing a phylogeny tree on either the core genome or whole genome using maximum likelihood.
-To run the pipeline, simply enter: `snakemake -s bagep --config ref = {users reference genome}` You can specify the number of cores to run the workflow by adding `-j` followed by the number of cores.
+To run the pipeline, simply enter: `snakemake -s bagep --config ref={users reference genome}` You can specify the number of cores to run the workflow by adding `-j` followed by the number of cores.

 Trimmed files will be deposisted in the **fastp** folder.
 A reference genome for mapping should be provided for the bacterial samples, either in .gbk or .fasta format.